Leeingnyo/pick-recursively/README.md

   count: 3
 };
 const query3 = {
-  arr: { // if a type of target is array, the query object should have only one property
+  articles: { // if a type of target is array, the query object should have only one property
-    element: { // you can use any name for the property
+    article: { // you can use any name for the property
+        // but I recommend you to use a meaningful name (use a name you use in foreach statement)
       title: true,
     } // if it has properties more than one, it follows the implementation of Object.keys },